Genomic Selection as a Risk Management Tool for U.S. Dairies

 Material and Methods

 Animal Data Collection.
 Each dairy producer collaborator provided access to approximately 200 heifers between 6 and 10 months of age (Figure 3).
 The age of heifers when replacement decisions are made vary by dairy, but the decision to keep or cull heifers was made prior to breeding at approximately one year of age.
-Pictures were taken of all heifers for use in workshops and in the undergraduate agricultural courses and will be used for selection of heifers using traditional selection methods.
+Pictures were taken of all heifers for use in workshops and in the undergraduate agricultural courses and were used for selection of heifers using traditional selection methods.
 Groups of heifers (10, 20 or 50) were given to participants/students and they ranked the heifers based on visual, pedigree information and individual information and compared how these rankings changed depending on how the animals were assessed.
 Participants/students were also given four bulls to evaluate and determine by using genomic information, which were to be used to mate to the heifers they chose to keep as replacements.
-Beef bulls will also be provided as an option for offspring that will not be kept in the breeding herd.
+Beef bulls were also provided as an option for offspring that will not be kept in the breeding herd.

 Following the pictures, an ear tissue sample was taken from each heifer (see Animal Assurance; WSU IACUC #6370).
 DNA was extracted from the tissue sample and genotyping was conducted using the Neogen Igenity Prime assay that contains over 50,000 DNA variants (SNP).
 The genotypes were used to predict the performance of each heifer as described in Figure 2.
 A graduate Animal Sciences student was involved with the sample collection needed for genotyping and data analysis.